ntno/aws-exam-prep/dynamodb.md

 **you can reserve a minimum of 100 capacity units**

+#### ProvisionedThroughputExceededException
+can occur for a table or for one/more global secondary indexes
+GSI - the hash/partition is mandatory and the sort/range is optional

 #### query vs scan
 * both support eventual consistent reads
 * query returns all attributes on an item or selected attributes
 * query searches indexes only (more efficient)
+* if you do need to scan you can reduce the page size
+  * or you could have scans done on a replica/shadow which doesn't take heavy traffic

 #### indexes
 5 global secondary indexes allowed